A Primer on Zadoff Chu Sequences: ZC in LTE and 5G

 \textbf{Uplink control information.} The physical uplink control channel (PUCCH) is used by the UEs to convey channel state information and ACK/NAKs, as well as requests to transmit.
 All the UEs share the PUCCH, so they periodically use it and also benefit from the use of a spreading code to allow multiple UEs to send control information at the same time and frequency.

 In LTE, there are 4 PUCCH formats: 0, 1, 2, and 3.
-ZC sequences (length 12, extended from $\Nzc = 11$ sequences as in the above example) are used for all but format 3, which is a supplemental format for use in carrier aggregation.
+ZC sequences (length 12, extended from $\Nzc = 11$ sequences as in the above example) are used for all but format 3, which is a supplemental format for use in carrier aggregation and does not use spreading codes.
 In 5G NR, there are 5 PUCCH formats.
-Extended length 12 ZC sequences are used for formats 0 and 1.
+Cyclically extended length 12 ZC sequences are used for formats 0 and 1.

 \textbf{Uplink reference signals (pilot signals)}.
-Uplink reference symbols are utilized by the BS for channel estimation, synchronization, and are necessary for demodulating the UE's data transmission.
-In particular they are used for the Sounding Reference Symbols (SRS), which are sent periodically when the UE is not transmitting data, as well as the Demodulation Reference Symbols (DM-RS) which are embedded with data transmissions to aid with precise channel estimation.
+Uplink reference symbols are transmitted by the UE and utilized by the BS for channel estimation, synchronization, and are necessary for demodulating the UE's data transmission.
+In both LTE and 5G, there are two main types of uplink reference symbols: Sounding Reference Symbols (SRS), which are sent periodically when the UE is not transmitting data, and Demodulation Reference Symbols (DM-RS) which are embedded with data transmissions to aid with precise channel estimation.

 In LTE and 5G NR, length $\Nzc = 31$ ZC sequences are cyclically extended in the frequency domain to achieve length 36 sequences for SRS transmissions.

 As far as the DM-RS, whenever SC-FDMA is used, then the DM-RS are length 12 extended ZC sequences.
 This is always the case in the LTE uplink.
 In 5G NR, the uplink can be either OFDMA or SC-FDMA.
 When the 5G NR uplink uses OFDMA, then a Gold code (based on 2 maximal length PN codes) is used instead.